I Can’t Seem to Stop Myself from Buying Nestlé

 Even today, look up analyst coverage and news stories on the enterprise.
 Everyone’s talking about the next quarter, or year.
 Yet, everyone acknowledges that for the next generation the firm is probably a fantastic holding.
 Investment portfolios aren’t managed that way, anymore.
 People just want to know whether shares will be up or down relative to the S&P 500 this time next year.
-I don’t have a clue whether Nestlé will beat the index in the coming four quarters, but I do know it should make me a very nice return in the coming quarter-of-a-century.
+I don’t have a clue whether Nestlé will beat the index in the coming four quarters, but, again, I am willing to play what I see as highly favorable probabilities that it should make me a very nice return in the coming quarter-of-a-century.

 I want more Nestlé.
 I will have more Nestlé.
-It may only compound at 7% to 12% long-term, but few things in life are that stable in terms of the internal profits and losses (again, the stock market won’t be that calm – the price of Nestlé shares is likely to fluctuate wildly, just like all other equities).
-I have enough, other, high returning cash generators that I can indulge my desire to plant a few oak trees that, while they may grow slower, will pay off in a major way during my own retirement as well as when my future children and grandchildren inherit at least part of the estate.
+My current analysis may indicate a hypothesis that it could compound at only 7% to 12% long-term, but few things in life are that stable in terms of the internal profits and losses (again, the stock market won’t be that calm – the price of Nestlé shares is likely to fluctuate wildly, just like all other equities and there are always risk with any stockholding – while presently unthinkable, a company like Nestlé can go bankrupt, causing meaningful losses.
+That’s the nature of the world and the price an investor must pay for the potential returns generated by equities.).
+I have enough, other, high returning cash generators that I can indulge my desire to plant a few oak trees that, while they may grow more slowly, might very well pay off in a major way during my own retirement as well as when my future children and grandchildren inherit at least part of the estate.

 I have to fund the pensions in a few months, as well as make some tax payments for the companies, but I think I’ll be able to keep constantly nibbling at the stock, picking up shares here and there as cash is generated by the other assets.
 I should be buying, not talking; writing checks, not posts on my blog.